DDoS Defense

 Attack Activity Chart

 This chart shows attack activity over a timeline that covers the last 24 hours.
-The blue bar indicates a new alarm (triggered by an alert policy entering an alarm state) while the red line represents the count of active alarms at each point in the timeline.
+In each time slice, the blue bar indicates the number of new alarms (triggered by an alert policy entering alarm state) while the red line represents the count of active alarms.
 Hovering over the chart at any point in the timeline triggers a popup that gives a count of new and active alarms at that date-time.

 The timeline shows the number and times of attacks in the last 24 hours.